falswe/uni.hpc.futoshiki/README.md

 # Parallel Futoshiki Solver

-A high-performance parallel solver for Futoshiki puzzles with sequential, OpenMP, and MPI implementations.
+A high-performance parallel solver for Futoshiki puzzles with sequential, OpenMP, MPI implementations and also an hybrid one combining the two approaches together.

 ## Overview